ligurio/snippets/lua-tools/lua-jepsen/README.md

 ## Jepsen library written in Lua

+is a framework for distributed systems verification, with fault injection.

 <!--
 There is a library [Jepsen](https://github.com/jepsen-io/jepsen) designed for breaking distributed systems.
 Unfortunately it has a number of limitations and